germainkevinbusiness/CollapsingTopBarCompose/README.md

 }
 ```

-The above example is a basic example, to know and learn more about the CollapsingTopBar, check out
+The above examples are basic examples, to know & learn more about the ```CollapsingTopBar```, check out
 the [sample app](https://github.com/germainkevinbusiness/CollapsingTopBarCompose/blob/master/app/src/main/java/com/germainkevin/collapsingtopbarcompose/MainActivity.kt)
 .